Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths: Introduction

 Mainstream PDMP samplers are velocity-based algorithms, a class which also encompasses Hamiltonian Monte Carlo (HMC) \cite{neal2011mcmc}, Underdamped Langevin Monte Carlo (uLMC) \cite{cheng2018underdamped}, and others.
 These algorithms have broadly demonstrated their effectiveness in Bayesian sampling and make use of cleverly-designed kinetic dynamical systems as a means to navigate complex state spaces, whether deterministic, diffusive, piecewise-deterministic, or otherwise.
 A recurrent challenge for such methods is to design suitable protocols for updating the velocity variable over time, whether through discrete or continuous refreshment mechanisms.

 In the context of Hamiltonian Monte Carlo in particular, the No-U-Turn Sampler (NUTS) has emerged as a solution to this challenge.
 The core idea of the NUTS mechanism is to adaptively determine the integration time by terminating trajectories when they start to retrace their steps \cite{hoffman2014no}.
 While HMC-NUTS has been a substantial development \cite{Stan} for the practical adoption of HMC in the Bayesian community, the algorithm is not without limitations.
 A notable drawback is its lack of local adaptivity in choosing the step size, which can impact the efficiency of exploring target distributions, particularly those with spatial heterogeneity of conditioning.
 Indeed, HMC relies on a Metropolis correction which imposes that if a transition from $x$ to $y$ is possible, then the reverse transition from $y$ to $x$ must also be valid, which makes a naive local adaptation of the step-size impossible.

 However, recent advances have introduced strategies to enable adaptive step sizing while preserving the Metropolis correction.
-One approach incorporates the step size into the state space of the Markov chain itself \cite{bou2024incorporating,liu2024autostep}, while another leverages delayed rejection techniques \cite{Modi2024,modi2024atlas,turok2024sampling}.
-In all of these methods, the step size remains constant throughout a single HMC iteration but is adapted between iterations, differing from the naive adaptation where the step size varies at each leapfrog step.
+One approach incorporates the step size into the state space of the Markov chain itself \cite{bourabee2025gistgibbsselftuninglocally, bou2024incorporating, liu2024autostep}, while another leverages delayed rejection techniques \cite{Modi2024, modi2024atlas, turok2024sampling}.
+In both of these methods, the step size remains constant throughout a single HMC iteration but is adapted between iterations.
+The recently proposed Within Orbit Adaptive Leapfrog NUTS (WALNUTS) \cite{bourabee2025withinorbitadaptiveleapfrognouturn} takes a different approach.
+Rather than holding the step size constant, WALNUTS divides the time of a NUTS orbit into fixed macro steps.
+At each macro step, the algorithm tests a schedule of doubling and halving to find the largest micro step size that keeps the local energy error below a specific limit.
+This allows the sampler to use large steps in flat areas and small steps in curved areas during a single trajectory without violating detailed balance.

-In this paper, we introduce three novel algorithms that make PDMP-based sampling both practical and robust. \begin{enumerate} \item Our first innovation is a `Metropolized' treatment of PDMPs, which enables the use of numerical approximations in PDMP simulation without introducing additional bias.
+In this paper, we introduce three novel algorithms that make PDMP-based sampling both practical and robust. \begin{enumerate} \item Our first innovation is a `Metropolized' treatment of PDMPs, which enables the use of numerical approximations in PDMP simulation without introducing additional systematic bias in the ergodic properties of the sample.
 Moreover, our particular framing has the significant advantage of interfacing gracefully with local adaptivity in the selection of step-sizes and other computational hyperparameters.

 \item The second innovation is to extend the use of the NUTS criterion to (exact) PDMPs, addressing the refreshment challenge specific to this class of processes.
 This method is not confined to the No-U-Turn criterion and can accommodate alternative criteria for adaptivity, making it a versatile addition to the PDMP sampling toolkit.